This is based on opinion. Please don't list it on a work's trope example list.

 For a while in Haven's entrance, there was a group of knights reporting they had seen a strange structure while exploring the Clockworks, and that it was always off in the distance...

 Then the May 21th update came and changed many missions, as well as introducing one: During this mission, the player finally meets Herex.
 This wouldn't be in the Nightmare Fuel tab, if it wasn't for the fact that Spark and Roar, a 7-3 rank mission, now has four floors.
-The fourth has strange black pixelated particles that ressemble the Swarm and a note that says that the Iron Law is broken, the Crimson Order is false, cannot see the Truth, and cannot hear the Resonance that beats within Cradle, finishing with sentences that strongly imply that Herex has been fully corrupted by the Swarm.
+The fourth has strange black pixelated particles that ressemble the Swarm and a note that says that the Iron Law is broken, the Crimson Order is false, cannot see the Truth, and cannot hear the Resonance that beats within Cradle, finishing with sentences that strongly imply that Herex has been fully corrupted by the Swarm - or worse, Herex is controlling the Swarm.